Curio Cabinet / Nerdy Curio

 FREEBiology Nerdy CurioFree1 CQ

-[Image description: A 1984 photo of erupting volcanic vents spewing red lava into the air.]
-Credit & copyright: NPGallery, Wikimedia Commons.
-NPS photo, accession number: ba440a24-2eec-4d85-ae08-f38115246835.
-This image or media file contains material based on a work of a National Park Service employee, created as part of that person's official duties.
-As a work of the U.S. federal government, such work is in the public domain in the United States.
-NP Gallery lists as copyright free.
+[Image description: A close-up photo of a brown Northern Fur Seal’s face.]
+Credit & copyright: Greg Thompson/USFWS.
+This image or recording is the work of a U.S. Fish and Wildlife Service employee, taken or made as part of that person's official duties.
+As a work of the U.S. federal government, the image is in the public domain. -

 -